Student Aid Rights and Responsibilities

 - Complete the FAFSA and submit all appropriate documentation by the required deadline.

-Iona College awards scholarships to outstanding undergraduate students on the basis of their high school or college (in the case of transfer students) records, test scores, and academic ability.
+Iona University awards scholarships to outstanding undergraduate students on the basis of their high school or college (in the case of transfer students) records, test scores, and academic ability.
 Grants are awarded to students who are enrolled full-time in the undergraduate day program and show financial need, which cannot be met by the state, federal, or outside sponsored programs.

-Graduate students may be eligible for merit awards on the basis of outstanding admissions test scores or on the basis of completing an undergraduate degree at Iona College and matriculating in a graduate program.
+Graduate students may be eligible for merit awards on the basis of outstanding admissions test scores or on the basis of completing an undergraduate degree at Iona University and matriculating in a graduate program.

 Tuition Assistance Program (TAP)

 This grant is awarded to New York State residents who are attending college full-time in an undergraduate program in New York State.
 TAP awards are not available for graduate students.
 Initial TAP awards are estimated based on the financial information which you have provided to New York State.
 TAP is based on the net taxable New York State income of the family.
 New York State Higher Education Services Corp.
 (NYSHESC) will receive your FAFSA data and will send you an Express TAP Application (ETA) to complete and return to NYSHESC.
-In cases where the actual TAP award is lower than the estimated figure, Iona College does not have resources to fund the difference.
+In cases where the actual TAP award is lower than the estimated figure, Iona University does not have resources to fund the difference.

 Federal Pell Grant

 In cases where we have good reason to believe you are eligible for a Federal Pell Grant, we will estimate the amount of the award for which you may be eligible.
 The estimated amount is based only on the information you reported on the FAFSA.
 Your student account will be credited for the actual Pell Grant after you submit any required documentation.
-In cases where the actual Pell Grant is lower than the estimated figure, Iona College does not have resources to fund the difference.
+In cases where the actual Pell Grant is lower than the estimated figure, Iona University does not have resources to fund the difference.